Manganese nodule

-Polymetallic nodules, also called manganese nodules, are mineral concretions on the sea bottom formed of concentric layers of iron and manganese hydroxides around a core.
+Manganese nodules, also called polymetallic nodules, are mineral concretions on the sea bottom formed of concentric layers of iron and manganese hydroxides around a core.
 As nodules can be found in vast quantities, and contain valuable metals, deposits have been identified as a potential economic interest.
 Depending on their composition and authorial choice, they may also be called ferromanganese nodules.
 Ferromanganese nodules are mineral concretions composed of silicates and insoluble iron and manganese oxides that form on the ocean seafloor and terrestrial soils.
 The formation mechanism involves a series of redox oscillations driven by both abiotic and biotic processes.
 As a byproduct of pedogenesis, the specific composition of a ferromanganese nodule depends on the composition of the surrounding soil.
 The formation mechanisms and composition of the nodules allow for couplings with biogeochemical cycles beyond iron and manganese.
 The high relative abundance of nickel, copper, manganese, and other rare metals in nodules has increased interest in their use as a mining resource.

 Nodules vary in size from tiny particles visible only under a microscope to large pellets more than 20 cm across.
 However, most nodules are between 3 and 10 cm in diameter, about the size of hen's eggs.
 Their surface textures vary from smooth to rough.
 They frequently have botryoidal (mammillated or knobby) texture and vary from spherical in shape to typically oblate, sometimes prolate, or are otherwise irregular.
 The bottom surface, buried in sediment, is generally rougher than the top due to a different type of growth.